 The Owen family established this scholarship in 2011 to support local students in need.
 Many members of the Owen family have graduated from UA, including three from the College of Nursing.
 This scholarship will be awarded to a junior or senior in the nursing major, maintaining a 3.0 GPA and demonstrating financial need.
-The scholarship is renewable until graduation providing the student remains in good standing within the College.
+The scholarship is renewable until graduation providing the student remains in good standing within the School of Nursing.
 Preference will be given to graduates of Cuyahoga Falls High School or to those coming from other nearby areas.
 The Owen family selects their recipient.

 The Jack W. Peckham Memorial Scholarship Fund

 This scholarship was established in 2001 by Marie J. Peckham to honor her husband of 44 years, Jack, a former Marine, retired Electrical Design Engineer from Firestone Tire and Rubber Company, and an active citizen in his community.
 This scholarship was also created to honor the nursing profession.
 While ill, Jack was cared for by many fine and compassionate nurses who provided support and guidance for Jack and his family.
-The recipient of this scholarship shall be an undergraduate student in the College of Nursing with a minimum GPA of 3.0.
-Applications are not yet being taken for this scholarship.
+The recipient of this scholarship shall be an undergraduate student in the School of Nursing with a minimum GPA of 3.0.

 This scholarship was established in 1988 to honor a graduate student in Family Health Nursing.
 The recipient must demonstrate financial need, have a minimum GPA of 3.25 and have successfully completed one semester of graduate study.